Mathew Charles Lamb: Kingston Penitentiary

 On the evening of 24 December 1964, Lamb smashed the front window of Lakeview Marine and Equipment, a sporting goods store in Tecumseh, and stole three revolvers and a double-barrelled shotgun.
 Using one of the revolvers, he fired twice on a police constable and the shop's co-owner, missing both times.
 The officer returned several shots, leading Lamb to come forward with his hands raised.
 "Don't shoot.
 I give up," he said.
 He then showed the constable where he had hidden the other two handguns and the shotgun.
 Lamb, who turned 17 during the trial, was tried and convicted as an adult for "breaking, entering and theft ... [and] possession of a .22 caliber revolver, dangerous to public peace".
 Motivated by a presentence investigation report characterizing Lamb as exceptionally violent, Magistrate J. Arthur Hanrahan sentenced him to two years at Kingston Penitentiary, a maximum security prison.
 According to Nosanchuk's account, the severity of the sentence was unusual for a first-time adult offender who had not caused anybody physical harm.
 Hanrahan, Nosanchuk writes, must have deemed Lamb beyond rehabilitation.
-The boy arrived at the penitentiary in April 1965.
+He arrived at the penitentiary in April 1965.

 Kingston Penitentiary, where Lamb arrived in April 1965.

 Psychiatric examinations and psychological tests conducted on Lamb at Kingston revealed an extremely immature young man who was strongly drawn to weapons.
-The prison doctors noted that the boy was very aggressive, did not tolerate discipline and had very little control over his behaviour.
+The prison doctors noted that he was very aggressive, did not tolerate discipline and had very little control over his behaviour.
 Soon after he arrived, Lamb assaulted another prisoner and had to be put into solitary confinement.
-The prison's director of psychiatry, George Scott, said that the boy had shown signs of "an obvious mental breakdown".
+The prison's director of psychiatry, George Scott, said that he had shown signs of "an obvious mental breakdown".
 Not long after this, Lamb knelt beside his bed and pushed a broom handle into his rectum.
-When he was discovered in this state by a guard, Scott examined the boy immediately, having to sedate him to do so.
+When he was discovered in this state by a guard, Scott examined him immediately, having to sedate him to do so.
 "I think this young man is developing a mental illness of hypomanic nature," he wrote in his report.
 In further interviews conducted by Scott, Lamb related what the doctor described as "elaborate fantasies involving robberies, fights, and shootings that demonstrated enormous hostility".